godotengine/godot-docs/classes/class_sliderjoint.rst

 Description
 -----------

-Slides across the x-axis of the Pivot object.
+Slides across the x-axis of the pivot object.

 Property Descriptions
 ---------------------